GeorgeLiu59/Sparsify/README.md

 ## Sparsifying by removing curves

-This project performs sparsification on curves in 3 different methods:
+This project performs sparsification on curves with 4 different methods:

 - binarized_random.py: Randomly removes a percentage of curves in the image based on the slider value.